 Andre Jones earned 2010 master’s degree in journalism and 2008 bachelor’s in journalism degree from Marshall University.
 He recently accepted a position as communications coordinator for Technica Corporation in Dulles, Va.
 He is a member of DC Explosion, a semi-pro football team, Eagle Scout, Piano player and drummer.
 Mr. Jones was a workshop counselor in 2009 and returns as a counselor this year.

-on Blogs and other 21st century issues.
+Workshop Session Blogs and other 21st century issues.

 Rob Rabe, assistant professor, teaches news reporting, writing, media history and media culture studies.
 He is currently completing his Ph.D. dissertation and revising several scholarly articles for publication.

-hop Session Data collection and the Marshall libraries.
+Workshop Session Data collection and the Marshall libraries.

 Tammy Reynolds manages the office of the School of Journalism and Mass Communications.
 She has worked at Marshall University for 10 years and has a masters degree in Adult and Technical Education.